Old Franconia Lager

 Procedure

 • I brought the runnings to a boil, adding hops and finings per the recipe.
-After a 60 minute boil, I turned off the heat and chilled down to 70° before transferring it to the fermenter.
-I chilled down to 49° in my fermentation chamber, before pitching the yeast.
+After a 60 minute boil, I turned off the heat and then chilled to 75° before transferring to the fermenter.
+I chilled the wort the rest of the way down to 48° before pitching the yeast.

 Tasting